7 steps to avoiding a human data breach

 Laptops, USBs, logbooks, or physical files lost or stolen from homes, cars or public transport accounted for another significant group of calls.

-While it is not possible to completely guard against theft, precautions such as having protocols for when and how patient information can be taken out of the practice, password protection and encrypting files, and locking devices can help.
+While it is not possible to completely guard against theft, precautions can help – these include having protocols for when and how patient information can be taken out of the practice, password protection and encrypting files, remote access precautions and locking devices.

 Protocols for ensuring devices can be remotely located or wiped and ensuring regular and secure back-ups not linked to your system will mean you can wipe devices without loss of data.

-Where the loss or theft involved physical files, these were often found discarded, so it is also important to report a loss.
+Where the loss or theft involved physical files, these were often found discarded, so it is equally important to report this to police.

 5. Lock unattended devices

-Phones left unlocked or with no password protection and computers left logged on and unattended were another source of data breach.
+Reported data breaches also occurred when phones were left unlocked or with no password protection and computers left logged on and unattended.

 Check the security settings on office computers and have appropriate controls on any devices that have access to patient information files.